 It can be inferred that the values fall within the range of 1.65 to 2.89 eV.

-There is a discrepancy of about 3.5 x 10¹⁴ Hz in the initial frequency due to the tuning of the quadrature of circular frequency and the linear propagation speed of the neutrino.
+The mass of a neutrino represents the equivalent of about 3.5 x 10¹⁴ Hz in the initial frequency due to the tuning of the quadrature of circular frequency and the linear propagation speed of the neutrino.
 The Dutch Paradigm explores the significant implications of this slight difference in starting frequency between the photon and neutrino, such as the manifestation of mass and the potential for visual perception of objects.

 A photon without mass has a frequency of 1.54×10²³ Hz, while a neutrino with mass has a frequency of 1.54×10²³ – 3.5×10¹⁴ Hz.